failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Execution Prioritization

 Adaptive limiters can optionally decide which executions to reject based on their priority, where lower priority executions are rejected before high priority ones.
+They can also prioritize executions based on usage from individual users.
 See the [execution prioritization][execution-prioritization] docs for more info.

 ## Event Listeners